dimixar/RemoteUnityDebuggerAttacher/README.md

 ## Getting Started

-1. Install the extension in VSCode using the vsix package inside the folder `builds`.
+1. Install the extension in VSCode using the vsix package from `releases` section.
 (Optionally I plan to publish this extension on VSCode marketplace, once I'm sure that it works on other platforms as well.)
 2. Open your unity c# project in VSCode.
 3. Press `SHIFT+F5` and choose the device/player to attach unity debugger.